AngieV/liftoff-assignments/P2-Project_Outline/README.md

 Funds are raised by hosting events, by donation, by corporate sponsorship and by sales of merchandise.
 Funds raised are used to help Veterans of any branch of the US Armed Forces.

 ### Features
+Users must create an account to purchase.
+Existing users can simply login.
+(Biggest Feature)

-Visitors can purchase merchandise and event tickets
+Visitors can purchase merchandise and/or event tickets (Shopping cart feature)

+Visitors can view/search/sort merchandise (Search feature)

 Visitors can donate funds or offer sponsorship

+Visitors can signup for volunteer slots at events (4th feature)

-Visitors can view/search(?) an up-to-date list of needed goods or services
+Visitors can view an up-to-date list of needed goods or services

 Visitors can offer donations of tangible goods, time and talent